-No changes were proposed for the Oregon or California subarea recreational fisheries, nor any other commercial fisheries.
-Oregon and California provided reports at the November Council meeting (Agenda Item E.1.a, ODFW Report 1, Agenda Item E.1.a, Supp CDFW Report 1)
+No changes were proposed for Oregon or California subarea recreational fisheries, and no changes were proposed for any Area 2A commercial fisheries.
+Oregon provided a report at the November Council meeting (Agenda Item F.1.a, Supplemental ODFW Report 1).

+The proposed edits to the CSP necessary to implement these Council-adopted recommendations are enclosed.
 Please have your staff call upon Ms. Robin Ehlke of the Council staff if you need any further clarification or assistance in implementing the Council's proposed revisions.